-For data engineers, the effort required to wrangle access policies grows exponentially as the complexity of data access controls increases.
+For data engineers, the effort required to wrangle access policies grows exponentially as the complexity of data security increases.

 High table access segmentation necessitates managing a correspondingly large number of roles and grants.
 Data that is segmented down to the row level, for example, may require a series of transforms or view logic to split those rows into individual tables.
 To further complicate things, masking columns while still providing some level of utility may lead to an entirely new set of views, functions, and even custom UDFs or complex transforms.

-These access control goals quickly become unmanageable as they scale.
+These security and access control goals quickly become unmanageable as they scale.
 Not only does this put an additional burden on data engineers, but it also increases the chance that a simple mistake could expose sensitive data.
-Rather than focusing on data engineering responsibilities, most of your time is spent managing access control.
+Rather than focusing on data engineering responsibilities, most of your time is spent managing data security.

-Why Do I Need an Access Control Platform?
+Why Do I Need a Data Security Platform?

-What if you actually did data engineering every day at work rather than manage data access control?
-What if you had a platform that controlled data access scalably, evolvability, understandably, and granularly, so you didn’t have to?
+What if you actually did data engineering every day at work rather than manage data security?
+What if you had a data security platform that controlled data access in a way that was scalable, manageable, understandable, and granular, so you didn’t have to?
 What would you be able to get done that you can’t now?

 You most likely would: